The Beginner's Guide to Using Facebook to Capture Real Estate Leads

 - Buying a home

 - An insider’s guide to living in your town

 - Neighborhood reports (i.e., schools, crime, traffic, etc.)

 You can post this gated content just like your regular content or use it to create a Facebook ad.

 For more on gated content for the real estate industry

-4. 6 Ways to Take Your Real Estate Facebook Ads to the Next Level
+4. Take Your Real Estate Facebook Ads to the Next Level

 Every realtor should be using Facebook ads to reach current and potential clients.